jovimarti/jb-execution-test-activity/README.md

 # jb-execution-test-activity

-A Salesforce Marketing Cloud Journey Builder activity to test execution, using Node.js and Socket.IO.
+A Salesforce Marketing Cloud Journey Builder activity to test execution.
+Instances of activity execution are logged in memory, with the NodeJS application using Express/SocketIO to allow for communication and management via a dashboard.